CallocGD/gddocs/README.md

 # GDDocs

-**Some documentation for Geometry Dash's servers, and the game itself.**
+**Some documentation for Geometry Dash's servers, and the game itself.
+This is a detached fork of GDDocs**

 ----

+## Why I forked it

+- There are many things wrong with it even things that others should know about and it's more awful than you think just how much is being actually hidden from you and also broken enpoints due to that fact. =( loginGJAccount.php is just one example that I had to go in and fix.

 **GDDocs** is a project built to openly give advanced information and readable information for aspiring developers looking to interface with Geometry Dash.
 Primarily, we aim to create this as a website for people to learn more about the inner workings of geometry dash, along with it's data.